Western Harbour Crossing: Construction

 The project team consisted of John Mundy (project manager), John Porter of Nishimatsu (project director), Kazutoshi Torakai of Kumagai Gumi (technical director), K.C.
 Tsui (JV construction manager for the mechanical and electrical works), Sandy Hone (JV deputy project manager and construction manager for the civil works), Knud Poulsen (engineering manager), Alex Peling (commercial manager), Robert Lloyd, Eric Granville and Don Ramanaynke (the Government's Highways Department Western Harbour Link Office engineers).
 The project cost was HK$7.5bn, funded privately.
 The project was completed in 1997.

 The pipe itself is 2 km long.

-Tolls and congestion issues
+Toll and congestion

 The initial toll for private cars projected by the consortium was $30.
 The franchisee traffic forecast in January 1997 made before the tunnel opened was between 50,000 and 70,000 vehicle trips daily during the first year of operation.
-The actual number of daily trips did not exceed 47,000, and averaged at 20,000.
+The actual number of daily trips did not exceed 47,000 and averaged at 20,000.